aschebell/DS4002-Project3/README.md

 ## Section 1: Software and Platform Section
 - Software Used: RStudio (R)
-- Packages Used: tidyverse, randomForest,
+- Packages Used: tidyverse, randomForest, hues, colorfindr
 - Platform used: Mac

 ## Section 2: Map of Documentation